-I’m not quite sure how Deca intend to the print the face-plates as yet, but my guess is the graphic will either be vacuum moulded into the acrylic panel itself, or the Cool Goggles will be just a typical, self-adhesive vinyl graphic, we'll just have to wait and see.
+I’m not quite sure how Deca intend to the print the face-plates as yet, but my guess is the graphic will either be vacuum moulded into the acrylic panel itself, or the cheaper alternative - it's quite possible it may end up being a self-adhesive vinyl graphic, we'll just have to wait and see.

 Having the ability to personalise the headset is a nice feature…should you be into that kind of thing.
 It may not be everyone's cup of tea, but I simply love the concept.
 What do you think, would you customise yours?.
 Do let us know and leave us a comment in the section below.